Dimethoxy/Plasma/README.md

 - Color-customizable minimalistic vector GUI
 - Scalable for high-resolution displays
 - Very low resource consumption
-- Support for Windows, macOS, and Linux
+- Support for Windows, MacOS, and Linux

 ## Downloads

-You can download our pre-built binaries for Windows and macOS [here](https://github.com/Dimethoxy/Plasma/releases). \
+You can download our pre-built binaries for Windows and MacOS [here](https://github.com/Dimethoxy/Plasma/releases). \
 For Linux use our latest [pre-release version](https://github.com/Dimethoxy/Plasma/releases/tag/1.1.0).

 ## Installation